ShibaCoin (SHIC) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ShibaCoin Historical Price

-According to the latest data gathered on ShibaCoin live price page, the current price of ShibaCoin is 0USD.
+According to the latest data gathered on ShibaCoin live price page, the current price of ShibaCoin is 0.000010USD.
 The circulating supply of ShibaCoin(SHIC) is

 In the past 24 hours, ShibaCoin has shown a price movement of